THE STRANGE STORY OF THE MACQUARIE MAUSOLEUM

 Once the mistakes were discovered it was probably deemed too late and too expensive to correct them.
 It would also be understandable if Isabella had felt reluctant to bring the matter to the badly injured Strathallan’s attention.
 Perhaps too, the matter paled into insignificance due to a tragedy involving her newly married sister.
 In 1853 two of Mary’s young step-daughters died at hands of their French governess, Célestine Doudet.
 (This story is told in my book THE WATER DOCTOR’S DAUGHTERS)

 There is a bizarre postscript to this story.
 Several years ago I received an email from James Drummond, the current Viscount Strathallan.
-He told me that his great-great-grandfather William was buried in Perthshire’s ancient Tullibardine Chapel.
+He had read my research articles, and told me that his great-great-grandfather William was buried in Perthshire’s ancient Tullibardine Chapel.

 James Strathallan once visited the chapel’s vault, and saw a tiny coffin lying on William’s tomb.
 William and his wife Christina lost their second son in 1844 aged only six months, but to the Viscount’s shock the casket did not contain the body of an infant.
 On closer inspection he noticed a plaque on the coffin lid, explaining that it held his ancestor’s severed arm.